-None of these funds represent assets of the council and as a result are not included in the council's Balance Sheet.
-The individual funds are the subject of a separate audit and audit opinion.
+These Trust Funds do not represent assets of the Council and as a result are not included in the Council's Balance Sheet.
+The individual funds have not been subject to a separate audit or audit opinion, however, they have been considered in overall terms, in the context of those materiality levels which apply to the Council's Financial Statements.